mariozeats/mariozeats/content/post/butterflypeaflowercrepecake.md

 **Assembly:**

 1. Assemble the cake on whatever you want it to be served on.
 These cakes are difficult to transfer.
-2. Lay down a crepe and then add some pastry cream.
+2. Lay down a crepe and then add some diplomat cream.
 Spread it out to an even amount.
+Use an ice cream scoop!
+A turn table and an offset spatula is also super helpful!
 3. Add another crepe.
-Then some more pastry cream.
+Then some more diplomat cream.
 4. Repeat.
 5. Every few crepes, use something that's flat to press down onto the cake to help even it out.
-The edge of the cake will inevitably have less pastry cream than the center.
+The edge of the cake will inevitably have less diplomat cream than the center.
 <img src="https://farm5.staticflickr.com/4284/35624806955_0361c75685_b.jpg" alt="Crepe cake slice" style="width: 400px;"/>
 6. Once assembled, refrigerate for a few hours (will make it so much easier to cut into).
 7. Top with powdered sugar and garnish with butterfly pea flowers.